-The Work Hackathon event has an interdisciplinary approach to come up with innovative ideas and to design radical alternatives on current problems in the field of collaborative work.
-Contrary to the already mentioned concept of universal design solutions, hacking always starts where other models have failed.
+Work Hackathon event is an interdisciplinary approach to come up with ideas and to design radical alternatives on current problems considering the way we work and live.
 Therefore, hacking can be seen as a tool to deal with challenges and solve them by optimizing existing conditions.
-It has become clear that new concepts cannot provide universal answers for every problem, but rather have to react on a contemporary state, to deconstruct processes, disrupt and transform the status quo.
+It has become clear that new concepts can´t provide universal answers for every problem, but rather have to react on a contemporary state, to deconstruct processes, disrupt and transform the status quo.
 Hacking is no longer just a way to intervene in the digital space, but to redefine collaborative processes, objects, rooms, buildings, software tools and new civic ideas.

-To be a part of the Work Hackathon event in Tokyo, submit your ideas either individually or in teams up to six people.
-Please send your idea in English or Japanese in a PDF file (1x DIN A4 page, max.
-10MB) until September 20th to Ryo Kataigi.
-The PDF file should include a presentation of your concept and a short description of yourself and your team.
-You can add pictures and graphics to illustrate your idea.
-The selected finalists will be contacted until September 21st 2017.
+To be a part of the Work Hackathon event in Karlsruhe, submit why you or your team (max.
+5 person) want to attend.
+Please send a PDF file in English (1x DIN A4 page, max.
+10MB) until February 18th 2019 to firstname.lastname@example.org.
+The PDF file should described your team, mindset and why you want to be part of it.
+You can add pictures and graphics to illustrate your application.

 Vitra International AG